Updated: Oct 23

 · When it is your turn to talk, make eye contact with the camera as if you are looking into someone’s eyes, do not let your eyes wander

-· Speak loudly enough to sound confident, enunciate but do not shout.
+· But be sure to speak loudly enough to sound confident, enunciate but do not shout.

 · Make only small gestures but only if required